 Short introduction to the history of Granada Granada began life as an Iberian settlement in the Albayzín district.
 Muslim forces took over from the Visigoths in 711 and around the foot of the Alhambra hill in what was called Garnata al Jahud, the jewish quarter.
-The name of Granada comes from this districts.
-Granada also […]
+Hence the name of Granada comes from this district.
+Granada […]

 The book Iberian Adventures was published in English in May 2017.
 If you love Spain and want to know more about this fascinating country I can recommend you to read this book, written by an Irishman who fell in love with Spain in the 50ties and has lived in Spain since 1978.
 I specially enjoyed […]